Packed with a ton of night photography-specific features, I’m here to tell you why the Pentax K-1 is truly the king of night photography cameras.

 At “-2”, the LCD is still bright, but no so bright that it causes your eyes pain when you’re checking your settings or histogram.

 Continuing with the ease of use, the K-1 features a “smart dial” on top of the camera with a mode dial to set what it controls.

 The mode dial lets you assign the top knob to several other functions.
 These include changing the crop mode, turning on image stabilization, controlling exposure compensation, and even turning the built-in Wifi on or off, amongst other things, all at the tip of your thumb.

 For night photography, setting the mode dial to the ISO setting means you now have a knob dedicated to aperture, shutter speed, AND ISO individually.

 So, no pressing any extra buttons or digging through menus to make adjustments to the exposure triangle.

 Camera Exterior Lighting

-The first feature in the K-1 specifically for night photographers is the exterior lighting.
+The first feature in the K-1, specifically made for night photographers, is the exterior lighting.
 If you’re like me, you know every button and dial on your camera so well that you can operate it with your eyes closed.
-But then, if you’re like me, you also always put the lens on with the third try because you can never really get the red dots lined upright.
+But if you’re like me, you always put the lens on with the third try because you can never really get the red dots lined upright.

-The K-1 has exterior lighting built-in that is turned on with a small button next to the smart dial.
+The K-1 has exterior lighting built-in!
+You turn it on with a small button next to the smart dial.
 One light illuminates the lens mount so people like me can change lenses without blinding themselves with a headlamp or trying to find that invisible red dot when everything is red under your night view headlamp.